llfbandit/dio_cache_interceptor/README.md

   /// Override any HTTP directive to delete entry past this duration. final Duration maxStale;

-  /// The priority of a request will makes it
+  /// The priority of a cached value.
-  /// easier cleanable by a store if needed. final CachePriority priority;
+  /// Ease the clean up if needed. final CachePriority priority;

   /// The store used for caching data.